railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

     To change the view in the Bill of Materials you can:

-    * From the list, select a Bill of Materials name and then click *Other View*,
+    * From the list, select a Bill of Materials name and then click :guilabel:`Other View`,

-    * From a product form use the menu to the right *Structure of Bill of Materials*.
+    * From a product form use the menu :guilabel:`Structure of Bill of Materials` to the right.

 .. figure:: images/mrp_bom.png
    :align: center